IMPACT Proposal Guidelines

 - Talk to your friends, friends of friends, and the friends of your friends' friends ... you never know who’ll be interested in joining you.

-- CCA Center for Art and Public Life LIKE the center page, put out a request for teammates, and keep an eye out for persons looking to join a team.
+- LIKE The Center for Art and Public Life Facebook page, put out a request for teammates, and keep an eye out for people looking to join a team.

 - Talk to your instructors.
 They may know some fellow classmates who are exactly who you are looking for.